Apple Books UK

 Deidre gave her a press-lipped, knowing smile.
 “You better tell me what’s really going on or I’m not letting you do it.”

 “Fine.
 I’ll tell you.
 I was attracted to him back then, okay.
 But he was in high school and I was in college.
 And it’s not like I could even think about telling anyone how I felt, let alone date him.
 And I just want to know now.
 If there’s still any hint of that attraction.”
 She raised her hands.
 “He probably won’t even remember me.”
 What she’d felt might have been mutual, but she’d never been sure.
 “And it is a spur of the moment thing.
 I wouldn’t even have thought of him if you hadn’t told me about the party.”
-Except that she had watched all the Outlaws’ games, and she knew Mark’s stats.
+Except that she had watched all the Stallions’ games, and she knew every single one of Mark’s stats.

 Maybe a bit of it was also curiosity as to whether fame and fortune had turned Mark into the kind of man her ex-husband had been.
 Pete had used people for what he could gain from them, then discarded them like empty husks.